Zatrex12345/Shadow-Practice/README.md

 # Shadow
-The most feature-rich and optimized Practice Core (too old version)
+The most feature-rich and optimized Practice Core (too old version) All the credit to [Connorlinfoot](https://github.com/connorlinfoot) For making praxi

 > [!IMPORTANT]
 > This resource works the best on 1.8.8.